diegoparrilla/md-testrom/README.md

 A healthy SidecarTridge Multidevice should pass all tests without any errors.
 If any test fails, it indicates a potential issue with the device, its connection, or the computer itself.

+## Return to the Booster Configurator

+To return to the Booster Configurator, press the **`SELECT`** button on your SidecarTridge Multi-device.
+This will exit the test program and bring you back to the main menu of the Booster Configurator.

 ## Requirements for developers

 - An Atari ST/MegaST/STE/MegaSTE computer.
 There are several emulators available for Windows, Linux, and Mac.
 I recommend [Hatari](http://hatari.tuxfamily.org/), and I'm also a big fan of [MiSTer](https://misterfpga.org/).
 It should work on any Atari STe with at least 1MB of RAM.